Aston Villa: Monchi set to leave director of football operations role after two years amid poor start to season

 Monchi is expected to leave his role as Aston Villa president of football operations, Sky Sports News understands.

+Former Real Sociedad sporting director Roberto Olabe has been identified as a candidate to come into Villa in a recruitment capacity, as the 57-year-old Monchi departs.

-The 57-year-old has been at the club for just over two years and has formed a close relationship with head coach Unai Emery and director of football Damien Vidagany.
+Monchi has been at Villa for just over two years and has formed a close relationship with head coach Unai Emery and director of football Damien Vidagany.

 - Transfer Centre LIVE! | Aston Villa news & transfers🦁